Home » Technology » Home Theatre Power Manager

 If you have the option, I would test the audio quality using a manager instead of the mains.
 For some, the audio from the mains’ power is more dynamic and prosperous, while the manager is flatter.

-However, the results will depend on your power conditioner model and the quality of your leading electricity.
+However, the results will depend on your power conditioner model and the quality of your electricity supply.
 A power manager will likely improve the audio quality if your electrical line has a lot of noise.

 Are you just looking to improve the audio?
 An expensive manager probably won’t improve the audio quality of your home theatre.